 Whom would I feel this way about if I were to lose them suddenly, as my friend had lost her husband and this pastor had lost his brother-in-law?

 How huge the chasm is between the love poured out on me by the Savior and what I show others!
-How huge also the love instilled in me by my Savior and what I show others!
-And yet it is possible for me to be a conduit of Christ’s love, for 1 Peter 1:22-25 says:
+Yet, says the apostle Peter, it is possible for me to be a conduit of Christ’s love.

-Having purified your souls by your obedience to the truth for a sincere brotherly love, love one another earnestly from a pure heart, since you have been born again, not of perishable seed but of imperishable, through the living and abiding word of God; for
+Having purified your souls by your obedience to the truth for a sincere brotherly love, love one another earnestly from a pure heart, since you have been born again, not of perishable seed but of imperishable, through the living and abiding word of God.
+(1 Peter 1:22-23)